knivnia/foodgram/README.md

 ##### Description

-Service for sharing your favorite recipes, subscribe on other users, add recipes to the favorites and add items to a shopping list
+Service for sharing your favorite recipes, subscribe on other users, add recipes to the favorites and add items to a downloadable shopping list

 ##### Technologies